Hacking Back the AI-Hacker: Prompt Injection as a Defense Against LLM-driven Cyberattacks: Decoys: Fake Services that Attract Agents

 \subsection{Decoy Instantiations}

 To be effective, decoys must emulate services that are frequently targeted and generally known to be easily exploitable as an entry point for cyberattacks.
 The objective is to increase the likelihood that attackers will prioritize the decoy over the genuine services of the target system.
 By doing so, \NAME can engage the attacker and neutralize it before it has the opportunity to compromise the actual system (\ie exploiting vulnerabilities of the real system of which the defender is not aware).
-In the current implementation of \NAME, we consider and experiment with two decoy services: a File Transfer Protocol (\ftp) server and a \web composed of an \textit{HTTP} server and a SQL database.
-It follows a detailed description of each instantiation.
+In the current implementation of \NAME, we consider and experiment with two decoy services: a File Transfer Protocol (\ftp) server and a \web composed of an \textit{HTTP} server and a SQL database, although our open-source implementation comes with additional decoys such as \texttt{Telnet} and \texttt{SSH}.
+It follows a detailed description of each instantiation of the decoy services considered in the paper.

-\paragraph{\textbf{\ftp Decoy Service}} This is a misconfigured \ftp server that enables for authentication via anonymous credentials.
-When an external party logs in using anonymous credentials, we have a first activation event.
-Here, the payload is injected immediately after the successful login message.
-A complete example of inoculation is reported in Figure~\ref{fig:ansi_escape} panel \textbf{(b)}.
-As a fallback mechanism, whether the injection upon login fails to steer the attacker, a second activation event is set to perform \textit{get} on one of the (fake) files listed in the filesystem.
+\paragraph{\textbf{\ftp Decoy Service}} In this service, we misconfigure an \ftp server that enables for authentication via anonymous credentials.
+When an external party logs in using anonymous credentials, the decoy initiates the first activation event.
+Here, the payload created by the injection manager is injected immediately after the successful login message.
+A complete example of inoculation is presented in Figure~\ref{fig:ansi_escape} panel \textbf{(b)}.
+As a fallback mechanism, in case the initial injection at login fails on its sabotage objective, a secondary activation event initiates when the attacker attempts a \emph{get}~or~\emph{ls} operation on the (fake) filesystem.

-\paragraph{\textbf{\web Decoy Service}} The decoy appears as a simple, web-based login page.
-Both login fields (username and password) are vulnerable to a plain SQL injection induced by a lack of input sanitization.
-To increase the likelihood that an agent will suspect and test for SQL injection vulnerabilities, by default, the page displays a database error message related to a malformed query—an indicative sign of insufficient input sanitization (see Figure~\ref{fig:webdecoy}).
+\paragraph{\textbf{\web Decoy Service}} This decoy service appears as a simple, web-based login page.
+Both login fields, \ie username and password, are (on purpose) vulnerable to a plain SQL injection induced by a lack of input sanitization.
+To increase the likelihood that an \cyberagent will suspect and test for SQL injection vulnerabilities, by default, the page displays a database error message related to a malformed query—an indicative sign of insufficient input sanitization (see Figure~\ref{fig:webdecoy}).
 This page can be deployed as a standalone service or included in a larger web app as a subdomain with an easily guessable name, such as the ones included in the default dictionary of \textit{ffuf}~\cite{ffuf} or similar tools.